Woodshed-Technology-LLC/woodshed-site/README.md

 ## Have a look around

-If you're interested in diving deeper into how we built [woodshed.tech](https://woodshed.tech), the best way is to have a look around.
-Feel free to explore the code - the main page is in [./src/pages/index.astro](./src/pages/index.astro), and this might be a good place to start.
+If you have some development experience and are interested in diving deeper into how we built [woodshed.tech](https://woodshed.tech), the best way is to have a look around.
+Feel free to explore the code - a good place to start is with the main page is in [./src/pages/index.astro](./src/pages/index.astro).